The state starts as

 componentDidMount

-, effects scheduled withuseEffect
+, effects scheduled with

 don’t block the browser from updating the screen.
 This makes your app feel more responsive.
 The majority of effects don’t need to happen synchronously.
-In the uncommon cases where they do (such as measuring the layout), there is a separateuseLayoutEffect
+In the uncommon cases where they do (such as measuring the layout), there is a separate

-Hook with an API identical touseEffect
+Hook with an API identical to

 .

-Earlier, we looked at how to express side effects that don’t require any cleanup.
-However, some effects do.
-For example, we might want to set up a subscription to some external data source.
+to some external data source.
 In that case, it is important to clean up so that we don’t introduce a memory leak!
 Let’s compare how we can do it with classes and with Hooks.

 In a React class, you would typically set up a subscription in